Shiigu/quake1randomizer/README.md

 The mod works as intended, but there are still a bunch of things in the mod that can be done better, which are as follows:
 - Give more 'fair' odds for the Biased mode.
+- Create forks of this mod in which it can fully work for Scourge of Armagon and Dissolution of Eternity.
 - Have the mod use its own, custom cvar instead of `savedgamecfg`.
 - Use a better logic for `UnstuckMonster` and `UnstuckObject`.
 Currently, what the game does is reposition the entity in random locations around its starting spot up to 300 times, and if it can't get the entity unstuck, it either kills it gruesomely (if it's a monster) or removes it from the game (if it's an object).
 Monsters touching teleporters are excluded from this logic because they are expected to move out of those positions.